remilebeau/typescript-shoppingcart/README.md

 # Shopping Cart

-An example of a website shopping cart using TypeScript, React, and Vite.
+An example of a website shopping cart using TypeScript and React.

 # [Click here to launch the app](https://typescript-shoppingcart.onrender.com)

 Created using:
 - TypeScript
 - React
-- Vite

 Credit to [Dave Gray Teaches Code](https://courses.davegray.codes/) for project design and tutorial.